typemiguel/WalnutiQ/BrainTheories.md

    - Support:
    - synapseOnAxonOfNeuronA -> dendriteOfNeuronB -> cellBodyOfNeuronB -> axonOfNeuronB -> synapseOfNeuronC

-2. The majority of what we call intelligence is developed during the first 2 years of life
+3. The majority of what we call intelligence is developed during the first 2 years of life
    - Support:
    - Reasoning: About 10^14 synapses in the brain.
 About 10^8 seconds in 2 years.
 That means about 10^6 synapses are formed per second in a fetus and infant.

+4. Consciousness partially exists through the LIMITED neural circuits for smell.
+Does olfaction pass through the thalamus?